If you have been searching for the best Australian Shepherd rescues in California, you’ve come to the right place.

 Last on the list of Australian Shepherd rescues in California is “NorCal Aussie Rescue.”
 NorCal Aussie Rescue is a non-profit organization and the last one on our list of best Australian Shepherd rescues in California.
 Kim Kuenlen formed this pet rescue in 2003, and since then, they have successfully connected over 1600 dogs with their new families.

 Every dog is examined thoroughly by a well-experienced veterinarian, spayed or neutered, and dewormed before being listed for adoption.
 At the time of the adoption, the team does its best to provide every necessary information regarding the dog’s health requirements.

 This enables families to be more conscious about taking proper care of their pets.
 To apply for adoption, you will need to fill out an application form found below.
-You will have to keep in mind that NorCal Aussie Rescue only approves adoption requests by residents of California.
+You will have to keep in mind that NorCal Aussie Rescue only approves adoption requests from residents of California.

 After you submit your application, a rescue representative will contact you within a week.
-They will then guide you about how to proceed further with the application process.
+They will then guide you with how to proceed further with the application process.
 The minimum adoption fee for an Australian Shepherd in this dog and puppy rescue in California is $400.
 To get in touch with NorCal Aussie Rescue, use the information provided below:

 NorCal Aussie Rescue Details

 - Address: NorCal Aussie Rescue, Combien Road, Auburn, CA 95602

 - Phone Number: (530) 268-1600

 More Information About Australian Shepherd Rescues in California